Auste1989/metis_projects/project_luther/README.md

 Aproved by Damien :thumbsup:

 ### 4.Scrape the website
-1. Small scale scraping using BeautifulSoup (provided a few html files) - DONE
+1. Small scale scraping using BeautifulSoup (provided a few html files) - :thumbsup:
-2. Use Selenium to retrieve all required html files
+2. Use Selenium to retrieve all required html files - :thumbsup:
-3. Combine Selenium and BeautifulSoup functions to do the full scrape
+3. Combine Selenium and BeautifulSoup functions to do the full scrape :thumbsup:
-4. Pickle the results (to save time when cleaning and analysing)
+4. Pickle the results (to save time when cleaning and analysing) :thumbsup:

 ### 5.Format the data into a pandas data-frame